sahir-shr/SDI-Paste/animatediff/README.md

 # AnimateDiff

-This repository is the official implementation of [AnimateDiff](https://arxiv.org/abs/2307.04725).
+This repository is sourced from the official implementation of [AnimateDiff](https://arxiv.org/abs/2307.04725) and has been modified for SDI-Paste.
+Thank you to Gao _et al._ for their incredible work.

 **[AnimateDiff: Animate Your Personalized Text-to-Image Diffusion Models without Specific Tuning](https://arxiv.org/abs/2307.04725)**
 </br>